Advice from GRFP Panel Reviewers

 - The most competitive applicants have already participated in research and published their findings.

-- Essays show clearly that the research excites the applicant; the applicant has shown initiative in seeking out
+- Writing that shows clearly that the research excites the applicant; the applicant has shown initiative in seeking out

-research projects, has shown sustained interest....and has publications (conference or journal).
+research projects and, has shown sustained interested has publications (conference or journal).

 - Typically a competitive applicant has two or more research experiences.
 Include a terse description of these